 Fellowship Stipend and Benefits

-Stipends are paid according to National Institutes of Health Training Grant Guidelines, which during the past several years have allowed for substantial increments.
+Stipends are paid according to National Institutes of Health training grant guidelines, which during the past several years have allowed for substantial increments.
 All fellows will be provided health care benefits, which include medical, dental, and vision plans based on their need for coverage of themselves and any family members.
-By department policy, remuneration is currently through a stipend, not a salary.
-Therefore, the benefits provided to full-time university employees are not included.
+By Department of Pediatrics policy, remuneration is currently through a stipend, not a salary.
+Therefore, the benefits provided to full-time UT Southwestern Medical Center employees are not included.

 Stipends for the 2013-2014 fellows are as follows:

 - First-year: $61,611

 In May, prior to the initiation of the fellowship, first-year fellows are given the opportunity to declare periods of planned vacation or other absences, and the rotation schedule is tailored as much as possible to these requests.
 Fellows are allowed to take three weeks of vacation per year of fellowship training.

 - Vacations can be taken at any time during the first fellowship year, while preference should be given to more outpatient based rotations for time off.
 First-year fellows are permitted to take vacation in one-week blocks, but only in exceptional circumstances will longer than one week be permitted.